dswhitely1/Sprint-Challenge-Lambda-Times-React/README.md

 - [x] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
 - [x] Describe a life-cycle event in React?
-- [x] Explain the details of a Higher Order Component?
+- [x] Explain the details of a Higher Order Container?
 - [x] What are three different ways to style components in React?
 Explain some of the benefits of each.

 ## Project Setup